mafintosh/flat-tree/README.md

 #### `index = iterator.parent()`

-Move the iterator to the current parent index
+Move the iterator to the current parent index.

 #### `index = iterator.leftChild()`